 Integration with innFactory

-As a Google Cloud partner, innFactory supports you with Compute Engine: architecture design for optimal machine type selection, migration from on-premises or other clouds, cost optimization through Committed Use Discounts and right-sizing, automation with Terraform and Infrastructure as Code.
+As a certified Google Cloud partner, innFactory supports you with Compute Engine: architecture design for optimal machine type selection, migration from on-premises or other clouds, cost optimization through Committed Use Discounts and right-sizing, and automation with Terraform and Infrastructure as Code.

 Contact us for a consultation on Google Compute Engine.